TOLERANCE - JUSTICE - HUMAN RIGHTS

 Friends of Simon Wiesenthal Center's unique, innovative education programs provide meaningful, authentic learning opportunities that confront hatred and intolerance for elementary and high school students and build on lessons their teachers deliver every day in their own classrooms.
 Based on the Equity & Inclusivity Strategy, FSWC’s workshops address Ontario Ministry of Education expectations while generating meaningful discussions that challenge perspectives and offer further understanding of, often, difficult subject matter.
 The goal of the programming is to teach about historical events while making real-world, contemporary connections and empowering youth to create positive change in their homes, schools and communities.

-The innovative Tour for Humanity (T4H) project is an integral component of FSWC’s Educational Department.
+The innovative, award-winning Tour for Humanity (T4H) project is an integral component of FSWC’s Educational Department.
 T4H is a 30-seat, wheelchair accessible, mobile human rights education center designed to bring FSWC’s programming directly to students and educators across Ontario.

 All T4H workshops are led by experienced FSWC facilitators, and teachers are provided access to educational materials in order to assist in preparing their students for T4H visits.